hocha113/CalamityOverhaul/README.md

-This is a project aimed at resetting various aspects of the Calamity Mod, Its predecessor is CalamityWeaponRemakeMod
+Here is the open-source repository for the Calamity Overhaul Mod, where the code content here takes precedence over the version released on the Steam Workshop.